shanraisshan/Notes/Abbreviation/README.md

 Elapsed|(of time) pass or go by
-Enqueue|[wait in line] add (an item of data awaiting processing) to a queue of such items Interoperable|[backward-compatible] (of computer systems) able to exchange and make use of information Orthodox|[traditional] of the ordinary or usual type; normal Peer|[ساتھی] look with concentration at something Prejudice|[تعصب, bias] preconceived opinion that is not based on reason or actual experience
+Enqueue|[wait in line] add (an item of data awaiting processing) to a queue of such items Interoperable|[backward-compatible] (of computer systems) able to exchange and make use of information Nitty Gritty|the most important and basic facts or details about something Orthodox|[traditional] of the ordinary or usual type; normal Peer|[ساتھی] look with concentration at something Prejudice|[تعصب, bias] preconceived opinion that is not based on reason or actual experience